Documentation

 auto router = new URLRouter;

-// the following routes are accessible without authentication:
+// the following two routes are accessible without authentication:

 // now any request is matched and checked for authentication: